mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 tags: [ Micronaut, microservices, consul ]
 ---

-I will explore how [Micronaut framework][1] framework can helps to speed up development in a microservices architecture using well known patterns.
+I will explore how [Micronaut framework][1] framework can help to speed up development in a microservices architecture using well known patterns.

 ![_config.yml]({{ site.baseurl }}/images/MICRONAUT-LOGO.png)